dannyobrian/todoApp/README.md

 ##Known bugs
 Cross browser tested down to IE9 (there are a node_module compile errors when transpiling down to ES3 for IE<9)

+App will complain about malformed JSON from REST API when in development mode as REST API is only implemented on production mode.